Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Introduction

 In this work, we describe BBM, illustrate its use, and provide resources to facilitate its adoption.
 We have three primary goals.
-First, we demonstrate the use of the \texttt{BayesBrainMap} R package, which includes functions to establish population-derived priors and for subject-level model fitting to derive individual functional topography and connectivity.
+First, we demonstrate the use of the \texttt{BayesBrainMap} R package, which includes functions for establishing population-derived priors and for fitting subject-level models to estimate individual functional topography and connectivity.
 Second, we illustrate the flexibility of BBM to work with various choices of template, including parcellations and continuous network maps, and how the priors relax the more constrained templates.
-Finally, we share high-quality population-derived priors for healthy young adults using data from the Human Connectome Project (HCP) \citep{van2013wu}.
-These priors can be directly adopted to apply BBM in studies of healthy young adults; for studies of different populations or to use different templates, our pipeline can be adapted to produce custom priors.
+Finally, we share high-quality priors derived from the Human Connectome Project (HCP) \citep{van2013wu} using a variety of templates, along with instructions and code to replicate those priors.
+The priors can be directly adopted to apply BBM to studies of healthy young adults, or our pipeline can be adapted to produce custom priors based on other templates or populations.
+A comprehensive demo available on Github accompanies this manuscript and provides further details, examples, and visualizations.